Dhammapada: Parallels

 Comparing the Pali Dhammapada, the Gandhari Dharmapada and the Udanavarga, Brough (2001) identifies that the texts have in common 330 to 340 verses, 16 chapter headings and an underlying structure.
 He suggests that the three texts have a "common ancestor" but underlines that there is no evidence that any one of these three texts might have been the "primitive Dharmapada" from which the other two evolved.

-The Dhammapada is one of the most popular pieces of Theravada literature.
-A critical edition of the Dhammapada was produced by Danish scholar Viggo Fausbøll in 1855, becoming the first Pali text to receive this kind of examination by the European academic community.

 Organization

-The Pali Dhammapada contains 423 verses in 26 chapters (listed below in Pali and English).
+The Pali Dhammapada contains 423 verses in 26 chapters (listed in Pali and English):

+Many of the themes within the Dhammapada are dichotomous.
+For example, contrasts between joy and suffering, virtuous action and misconduct, and truth and deceit recur throughout the text.

 Excerpts

 The following Pali verses and corresponding English translations are from Ānandajoti (2017), which also contains explanatory footnotes.

 English translations

-See also online translations listed in External links below.
+See also online translations listed in External links.